EnterpriseDB/tpa/docs/src/harp.md

 # Configuring HARP

-TPAexec will install and configure HARP when `failover_manager` is set to `harp`.
-Use `tpaexec configure … --enable-harp` to generate the default configuration.
+TPAexec will install and configure HARP when `failover_manager` is set to `harp`, which is the default for BDR-Always-ON clusters.

 By default, TPAexec will install HARP v2, but you can still [install and configure HARP v1](harp1.md) (deprecated)